Aug 30, 2021

 Here’s an example of producing a high-quality video on an iPhone

-(Oh, and just so we’re clear: This isn’t the end-all, be-all list for everyone who wants to shoot video on their iPhone.
+(Oh, and just so we’re clear: This isn’t the end-all, be-all list for everyone who wants to shoot films, music videos, and other projects with their iPhone.
 You may have no use for things, or want specific accessories we don’t cover.
 But this is a great starting point for exploring the iPhone videography accessories available for an entry-level cost.)

 Filmmakers have a collection of lenses for a reason.
 Sure, a good camera is versatile, but if you want to capture beautiful footage wherever you go, you’ll want equipment that’s up to every challenge: low lighting, macro shots, wide shots, etc.